calwilee/LoLEDA/README.md

 </div>

 We calculate a p-value of 0.0004.
-Since this is greater than our significance level of .05 we fail to reject our null.
+Since this is below our significance level of .05 we reject our null.
 From this we can say that the data suggests that banning at least one top ban leads to a lower winrate in comparison to teams that did not ban a top ban.